-OCOK employs an ombudsman approach to complaints and concerns.
-Any consumer/client, Network Provider, DFPS employee, or community stakeholder can lodge a complaint or concern directly with OCOK by sending an email to ombudsman@oc-ok.org.
+OCOK employs a consumer affairs approach to complaints and concerns.
+Any consumer/client, Network Provider, DFPS employee, or community stakeholder can lodge a complaint or concern directly with OCOK by sending an email to consumeraffairs@oc-ok.org.
 The OCOK Director of Community Relations will receive those emails and will ensure that the complaint is addressed in a timely manner.